openstack/zaqar/tests/functional/README.rst

 Running the Functional Tests (Without Tox)
 ------------------------------------------

 #.
-Setup a Marconi server.
-Refer to the Marconi `README`_ on
+Setup a Zaqar server.
+Refer to the Zaqar `README`_ on
-   how to run Marconi locally, or simply use an existing server.
+   how to run Zaqar locally, or simply use an existing server.

 #.
 Install functional tests dependencies. ::